-Epizootic ulcerative syndrome (EUS) or 'red spot disease' is a disease that can affect many species of fish.
+Epizootic ulcerative syndrome (EUS), or 'red spot disease', is a disease that can affect many species of fish.
 Red spot disease is known to be endemic in a number of waterways in NSW.
-In 2008 reports of red spot disease were confirmed in the Darling River.
-In 2009 it was confirmed in Port Stephens and the Clarence River and reported from the Richmond, Manning, Macleay and Tweed Rivers.
-In 2011 it was reported and confirmed in fish from Fullerton Cove in the Hunter River and Salt Creek on the Murray River.

-Previous outbreaks of EUS have been associated with acid water run-off, particularly after heavy rain following a prolonged a dry spell, as well as other factors such as prolonged cold temperatures, crowding, and conditions associated with drought.
+Outbreaks of EUS have been associated with acid water run-off particularly after heavy rain and following a prolonged a dry spell, low salinity which may occur after ongoing rainfall and flooding, as well as other factors such as prolonged cold temperatures, crowding, and conditions associated with drought.

 Healthy fish with no sign of EUS can still be caught and consumed by recreational fishers and caught and sold by licensed commercial fishers.

 SEVERELY ulcerated fish should not be eaten (on advice from the NSW Food Authority)

 DPI monitors the occurrence EUS, as well as other aquatic diseases.
 Please report any suspected occurrences of EUS to DPI so that consideration can be given to taking of samples for disease investigation.

 Beginning of infection.
 Red spot lesions: Small area of reddening over single scale a ‘red-spot' (circled in red).

 Severely ulcerated fish: ulceration with loss of scales and skin, exposing underlying muscle.

 Bony Bream from the Darling River at Bourke showing EUS lesion (picture R. Reece).